Diaz Ayala Cuban and Latin American Popular Music Collection: History

-The Donor

-Cristobal Diaz Ayala was born on June 20, 1930, in Havana, Cuba.
-He studied at the University of Havana, where he attended the School of Journalism, obtained a degree in Social Sciences, and graduated from the Faculty of Law.
-Diaz Ayala immigrated to Puerto Rico in 1960, and was admitted by the Puerto Rican Law Association in 1966.
-He has published hundreds of articles and more than a dozen books.
-Among his most prominent works and cited by relevant researchers we can find Música cubana del Areito a la Nueva Trova (1981); Si te quieres por el pico divertir: historia del pregón musical latinoamericano (1988); Música cubana del areito al rap cubano (1993); Cuando salí de La Habana: 1898-1997: cien años de música cubana por el mundo (1998); La marcha de Los Jíbaros 1898-1997 (1998); Cuba canta y baila: discografía de la música cubana, primer volumen: 1898-1925 (1994) y segundo volumen: de 1925 a la actualidad (2005); Los contrapuntos de la música cubana (2006), San Juan-New York: discografía de la música puertorriqueña (2009), Oh Cuba Hermosa Volumen 1 y 2.
-Diaz Ayala has also compiled and published two major selections of the most representative music of Cuba (100 Canciones cubanas del Milenio) and Puerto Rico.

 The Discography

 Cuba Canta y Baila is a discography written by Cristóbal Díaz Ayala, available online at no cost and without access restrictions.
 The Discography is organized in alphabetical order by last name.
 It has been published in two volumes.
 Volume one contains information related to music and musicians from 1898 to 1925.
 Volume two includes information from 1925 to 1960.
 The discography does not only contain a list of discs recorded by specific artists, but also biographic information of performers, musicians, composers, among others.

 Copyright

 The Sound and Image Department at the FIU Libraries does not claim copyright for any item in the collection.
 Copies for transmission, broadcast, reproduction, publishing, etc., not covered by fair use, require the written permission of the copyright owners.
 The user assumes all responsibility for clearing reproduction rights and fees as well as any infringement of United States copyright law (U.S. Code, Title 17) Authorized materials used for publication, exhibition, or display must be credited to "The Diaz-Ayala Cuban and Latin American Popular Music Collection, Florida International University Library".
 The Sound and Image Department and the FIU Libraries specifically disclaim any and all liability for any loss or damages which may be incurred, directly or indirectly, as a result of the use of the information in the DAC, or for any omissions or errors contained in this collection.